component/rope/Readme.md

 ### Rope#toString()

-Converts the entire rope to a single string.
+Converts the entire rope to a JavaScript String.

 ### Rope#remove(start, end)